 There are different types of transactions transpiring within the realms of banking operations.
 Examples include saving and borrowing money, depositing and withdrawing money, buying and selling other money market instruments and asset classes, foreign currency exchange, and managing the financial transactions of individuals and organizations.

-From the aforesaid multipronged banking services, it is interesting to know how banks earn money from being a financial intermediary.
+It is interesting to know how banks earn money from the aforesaid multipronged banking services and from being a financial intermediary.
 This article explores the nature of banking operations, specifically by discussing how banks generate revenues and profits from intermediating among the different financial management requirements of their customer base.

 A Backgrounder on the Origin of Banks and the Banking System